Grainger College of Engineering: Engineering Open House

 The College of Engineering opens its doors to the public annually during Engineering Open House (EOH), the largest student-run event on the University of Illinois campus.
 Engineering Open House typically features over 250 student project exhibits, four design contests (College, High School, Middle School, Grade School), appearances by local and national celebrities, entertainment, competitions for visitors, and prizes.

 In 2002, Bill Nye was a featured guest at Engineering Open House.

-In 2020 and 2021, Engineering Open House was cancelled due to the COVID-19 pandemic.
+In 2020 and 2021, Engineering Open House was canceled due to the COVID-19 pandemic.